Saikowsik23/all-basic-c-programs/README.md

 # basic programs in c
-these are the programs done in class.
+these are the programs done in class as a homework.